bryton90/pausequest-app/README.md

 # PauseQuest

-PauseQuest is a productivity app designed to help you manage your work sessions and take meaningful breaks.
+PauseQuest is a productivity web-app designed to help you manage your work sessions and take meaningful breaks.
 With a built-in timer, break prompts, and mood tracking, PauseQuest ensures you stay productive while maintaining your well-being.

 ---